antoniafeistel/BigData/README.md

 Scenario 2   |      37,509.15 |         38,499.65
 Scenario 3   |      38,362.88 |         39,534,59

-On the one hand, the system is able increase the consumer performance from Scenario one to scenario two by almost 40%.
-On the other hand, the is nealry zero performance improvement recognizable by the increase of cores from scenario two to scenario three.
+On the one hand, the system is able to increase the consumer performance from scenario one to scenario two by almost 40%.
+On the other hand, the is nearly zero performance improvement recognizable by the increase of cores from scenario two to scenario three.
 This behaviour belongs to the number of partitions within the KAFKA cluster.
-Just one consumer core can receive the data from a corresponding kafka partition.
-Adding more consumer cores than kafka partitions will therefore not improve the performance.
+One consumer core can only receive the data from one corresponding kafka partition.
+Adding more consumer cores than kafka partitions will not improve the performance.

 **Increasing the number of partitions to 6**